-Concentration of credit risk-If the Dis concentration of credit risk, briefly des concentration of credit risk or indicate scribe the Distri ct's formal investment policy with h respect to 30, 2022 , of 5 percent or more in and These investments were percent and percent, respectively, of the District's s total investmen ts.
-Modify as necessary dependi ng on the number of investments in any one issu • No. 40 for an example of required disc guarantees and investments in mutual investments are excluded from this red funds, external investment pools, and other poo oled
+Concentration of credit risk-If the District's investments held at year-end were exposed to concentration of credit risk, briefly describe the District's formal investment policy with respect to concentration of credit risk or indicate that it does not have one.
+The District had investments at June 30, 2023, of 5 percent or more in \\\\\ and \\\\.
+These investments were \\\ percent and \\\ percent, respectively, of the District's total investments.
+Modify as necessary depending on the number of investments in any one issuer of 5 percent or more.
+See Illustration 2 in GASB Statement No. 40 for an example of required disclosure.
+Investments the U.S. government issues or explicitly guarantees and investments in mutual funds, external investment pools, and other pooled investments are excluded from this requirement.
+(GASB Statement No. 40, paragraph 12)